yangfei4/Sampling_motion_planning/README.md

 roslaunch ur3_driver ur3_gazebo.launch
 ```

-This should launch Gazebo with the UR3, which is equiped with a hexagon-prims screwdriver.
+This should launch Gazebo with the UR3, which is equiped with a suction gripper.

 Open another terminal, navigate to the `ECE470_Project` directory and run: